inversion-api/inversion-engine/README.md

-# Snooze API as a Service Platform
+# Inversion - API as a Service Platform

-Snooze is the fastest way to deliver a REST API.
+Inversion is the fastest way to deliver a REST API.

-With Snooze, you can connect your web application front end directly to your backend data source without any server side programming required.
+With Inversion, you can connect your web application front end directly to your backend data source without any server side programming required.

-Snooze is not a code generator it is a runtime service that reflectively creates a secure best practice JSON REST API for CRUD operations against multiple back end data sources including Relational Database Systems (RDBMS) such as MySQL, and PostgreSQL, NoSQL systems including Elasticsearch and Amazon's DynamoDB.
+Inversion is not a code generator it is a runtime service that reflectively creates a secure best practice JSON REST API for CRUD operations against multiple back end data sources including Relational Database Systems (RDBMS) such as MySQL, and PostgreSQL, NoSQL systems including Elasticsearch and Amazon's DynamoDB.